-5.11 Supervised Field Experiences
+5.11 Supervised field experiences10

 - a.
-If the Host State requires approval of Supervised Field Experiences by agencies or boards responsible for professional requirements in fields requiring Licensure or certification for practice, such professional approval requirements remain in effect. - b.
-Supervised Field Experiences, except for requirements of professional licensing entities as noted in "a" above, and subject to the following limitations, do not establish a Physical Presence under SARA and are therefore covered by the provisions of SARA governing interstate Distance Education activity, whether the field experience is part of a Distance-Education or campus-based program. - c.
-Existing contracts among provider Institutions and sites used for Supervised Field Experiences as of the date that an Institution begins participating in SARA are not impaired, revised or otherwise affected by SARA.
+If the host state requires approval of supervised field experiences by agencies or boards responsible for professional requirements in fields requiring licensure or certification for practice, such professional approval requirements remain in effect. - b.
+Supervised field experiences, except for requirements of professional licensing entities as noted in "a" above, and subject to the following limitations, do not establish a physical presence under SARA and are therefore covered by the provisions of SARA governing interstate distance education activity, whether the field experience is part of a Distance-Education or campus-based program. - c.
+Existing contracts among provider institutions and sites used for supervised field experiences as of the date that an institution begins participating in SARA are not impaired, revised or otherwise affected by SARA.
 At the time that any provision of such a contract is changed, the new contract must comply with SARA policies set forth herein. - d.
-A contract for Supervised Field Experiences to be covered by SARA is limited as follows.
+A contract for supervised field experiences to be covered by SARA is limited as follows.
 Such a contract: - 1.
-Cannot provide for the placement of more than 10 students from an individual academic program placed simultaneously at one clinical or practicum site, unless approval for a larger number is provided by the Host State SARA Portal Entity. - 2.
-May be objected to by the Host State Portal Entity on grounds that the Institution has: - i.
-A demonstrable failure to achieve an acceptable professional licensing rate in the Host State if the program customarily leads to licensure, provided that the acceptable rate is not higher than the lower of (a) the lowest rate of a Host Statebased Institution in good standing or (b) the average State licensure rate, or - ii.
-An unreasonable number of valid, documented Complaints about program operation or quality which have not been adequately resolved by the Institution.
+Cannot provide for the placement of more than 10 students from an individual academic program placed simultaneously at one clinical or practicum site, unless approval for a larger number is provided by the host state SARA State Portal Entity. - 2.
+May be objected to by the host state SARA State Portal Entity on grounds that the institution has: - i.
+A demonstrable failure to achieve an acceptable professional licensing rate in the host state if the program customarily leads to licensure, provided that the acceptable rate is not higher

-$^{10}$ The term "Supervised Field Experiences" is defined in Subsection 1.41 and is not repeated in this section of the document.
+10 The term "supervised field experiences" is defined in Subsection 1.41 and is not repeated in this section of the document.
 Examples include practica, student teaching, and internships.

-- 3. If a Host State objects to a Supervised Field Experience or clinical placement under SARA on the grounds set forth in subsection "2" above, the affected Regional Compact(s) shall determine whether the placement is allowable under SARA, using procedures to be developed for that purpose. - e.
-Any student enrolled in an academic program prior to the time the Institution begins operations under SARA may remain at any Supervised Field Experience site to which the student is assigned, irrespective of SARA policies. - f.
-An Institution operating under SARA that owns a Supervised Field Experience, clinical or practicum site is not subject to the limitations of subsection "d" on placement of its own students at such a site. - g.
-SARA policies regarding Supervised Field Experiences do not supersede, replace or modify any federal law that would affect students placed under SARA.
+- than the lower of (a) the lowest rate of a host state -based institution in good standing or (b) the average state licensure rate, or - ii.
+An unreasonable number of valid, documented complaints about program operation or quality which have not been adequately resolved by the institution. - 3.
+If a host state objects to a supervised field experience or clinical placement under SARA on the grounds set forth in subsection "2" above, the affected regional compact(s) shall determine whether the placement is allowable under SARA, using procedures to be developed for that purpose. - e.
+Any student enrolled in an academic program prior to the time the institution begins operations under SARA may remain at any supervised field experience site to which the student is assigned, irrespective of SARA policies. - f.
+An institution operating under SARA that owns a supervised field experience, clinical or practicum site is not subject to the limitations of subsection "d" on placement of its own students at such a site. - g.
+SARA policies regarding supervised field experiences do not supersede, replace or modify any federal law that would affect students placed under SARA.
 SARA policies are subsidiary to any such federal laws covering the same subjects.

-N1 - If an Institution has a pre-existing contract for placement of students in clinical sites, and that contract allows for more students or a longer period of time than SARA allows, does participating in SARA invalidate the contract?
+N1 - If an institution has a pre-existing contract for placement of students in clinical sites, and that contract allows for more students or a longer period of time than SARA allows, does participating in SARA invalidate the contract?

 No. SARA has no effect on pre-existing contracts of this nature.
-However, such contracts must be in compliance with existing State law in the state where the clinicals take place at the time the Institution begins operating under SARA.
-When such a contract is revised, reviewed, or renegotiated, and both States are SARA members, SARA policies apply to future contracts.
+However, such contracts must be in compliance with existing state law in the state where the clinicals take place at the time the institution begins operating under SARA.
+When such a contract is revised, reviewed, or renegotiated, and both states are SARA members, SARA policies apply to future contracts.